 Critical Reflections: The Global AMR Response

-Lord O’Neill addressed antibiotic demand-reducing aspects and supply side issues, as well as focusing on four key areas of the challenge in addressing AMR:
+Dr Catrin Moore (Oxford University) introduced: (i) Lord Jim O’Neill (Pan-European Commission on Health and Sustainable Development, Chair of the 2014-16 AMR Review, and formerly Goldman Sachs) who addressed antibiotic demand-reducing aspects and supply side issues, as well as focusing on key areas of the challenge in addressing AMR.

 Policy Webinar 2.

 AMR Surveillance: Past, Present and Future

 Dr Pascal Ondoa (African Society of Laboratory Medicine) introduced: (i) Dr John Stelling (Co-Director, WHO Collaborating Center for Surveillance of AMR, Brigham and Women’s Hospital in Boston, USA) whose work supports the public health infrastructure for laboratory services, including enhancing routine surveillance; and (ii) Dr David Aanensen (Big Data Institute, University of Oxford, and Director of the Centre for Genomic Pathogen Surveillance) whose work focuses on data flow and use of genome sequencing for surveillance of microbial pathogens.

 Policy Webinar 3.

 Linking the ‘technical’ and the ‘social’